 This means that when creating an essay-type assignment in Canvas, the user can invoke the Turnitin integration.
 The student submissions will then automatically go through Turnitin ‘behind the scenes’, and return the Originality Report into the Canvas assignment interface.

 Canvas works well with Panopto.
-There will be seamless integration with Panopto ‘behind the scenes’, that is, lectures can be recorded via the applicable Canvas course, from where students can access the recordings.
+There is seamless integration with Panopto ‘behind the scenes’, that is, lectures can be recorded via the applicable Canvas course, from where students can access the recordings.

-Yes, there is a Quiz tool in Canvas that is viewed as an ‘assignment’ and can be embedded into an assignment.
+Yes, there is a Quiz tool in Canvas that is viewed as an ‘assignment’.
 It has features such as being able to provide one stimulus (e.g. a video or image) and posing multiple short questions about that stimulus.

-Canvas offers detailed analytics displays and reports, as well as a Gradebook into which markers can insert marks and feedback to students.
+Canvas offers detailed analytics displays and reports, as well as a Gradebook into which markers can insert marks.
+Marks from graded activities such as assignments, quizzes and graded discussions will automatically appear in the Gradebook.
 This provides a full record of all assessments in the course and marks earned.
+You may wish to refer to the guidance: How do I enter and edit grades in the Gradebook?